 - Before slicing pop the fudge into the freezer for 15 minutes.

-- Remove and peel away the tinfoil and cut into 36 little squares.
+- Remove and peel away the tin foil and cut it into 36 little squares.

 What type of white chocolate should I use?

 - If you use a pure white chocolate candy bar or chips you'll need to use 14 ounces.
 Pure white chocolate is a bit softer than confectionery coating so you need to add a small amount more to the recipe.

 - Finely chop the bar so that it melts quickly.